 Are you paying the best price for car insurance?

-Presently, CAA pay-as-you-go insurance is only available for car insurance in Ontario, Nova Scotia, and New Brunswick.
-There are two components of the policy the base fare and a charge for every 1,000 kilometres.
+Presently, CAA pay-as-you-go insurance is only available for car insurance in Ontario, Nova Scotia, New Brunswick, and PEI.
+There are two components of the policy: the base fare and a charge for every 1,000 kilometres.

 The base fare is determined by standard factors such as the type of car you drive and your driving history.
 I called CAA to get my estimate and it was $385.
 The sales representative told me it can range from $350-$900 depending on the standard factors.